 Have you ever wondered if we can connect with the cosmos?
-Or if your selfie is your identity?
+Or what exactly "fake news" means?
 Or about the connection between physical and mental fitness?
 The First-Year Seminar series answers these questions by approaching critical thinking and academic curriculum on a completely new level.
-We asked our inventive professors to develop courses that focus on unusual topics (e.g., Beyoncé, morality and fairy tales), and then to structure the topics to meet our rigorous academic standards.
+We asked our inventive professors to develop courses that focus on unusual topics (e.g., Batman, morality and fairy tales), and then to structure the topics to meet our rigorous academic standards.
 The below courses in the First-Year Seminar series are available to all current CU Boulder first-year students.
 The First-Year Seminar courses are held in small, interactive classes—limited to 19 students in each course.

 First-Year Seminars are a great way to explore topics that can help you discover the academic path that’s right for you.

 To register for a First-Year Seminar class:

 1. Search FYSM 1000 in myCUinfo.
 You’ll see that each topic has its own section number.